demoland/zero-trust/lab-zero-trust/04-start-webserver/assignment.md

     The Data Viewer web server is a Go application that is already installed on the app-server.
 The web server is located at `/usr/local/bin/dataviewer`.

-    The Data Viewer web server requires the following arguments:
-    - `-database` - The name of the database to connect to.
-    - `-port` - The port number to connect to the database on.
-    - `-user` - The username to connect to the database with.
-    - `-password` - The password to connect to the database with.
 tabs:
 - title: App Server
   type: terminal